IS THERE A CATCHMENT AREA?

 The Glenleighden School curriculum involves implementation of the Australian Curriculum with the integration of multidisciplinary perspectives on intervention, including specialist teaching, speech therapy, occupational therapy, physiotherapy, music therapy and well-being support.

-Students who complete their school years at The Glenleighden School will receive a Queensland Curriculum of Individual Achievement (QCIA) and in addition, the school offers courses which can be credited towards a Queensland Certificate of Education (QCE).
-Students are also supported to complete certificate courses and relevant work experience.
+Students who complete their schooling years at The Glenleighden School will receive a Queensland Curriculum of Individual Achievement (QCIA).
+In addition to this, the school offers certificate courses which can be credited towards a Queensland Certificate of Education (QCE).
+Students are also supported to complete ASDAN levels and relevant work experience.

 What are class sizes and teacher/student ratios?